 Chrissie from Hair Romance has the most gorgeous hair, travels a lot, and has a NY Times Bestseller featuring 82 simple hairstyles called, Braids, Buns and Twists.
 We travelled with the book and the girls love choosing hairstyles from there for me to try on them.

-(Her husband, Jim wrote this post for us on 27 things you should know before you travel to Cuba and has another Cuba post on its way!)
+(Her husband, Jim wrote this post for us on 27 things you should know before you travel to Cuba and Traveling to Cuba changes!)